Volkswagen to use tweaked modular platform for two generations: VW brand chief

-FRANKFURT Volkswagen (VOWG_p.DE) expects to be able to use its tweaked MQB modular platform for the next two generations of cars, creating substantial cost savings, VW brand chief Herbert Diess said.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) expects to be able to use its tweaked MQB modular platform for the next two generations of cars, creating substantial cost savings, VW brand chief Herbert Diess said.

 "In the past months we have worked on the cost side of MQB and made significant progress," Diess told German daily Boersen-Zeitung in an interview published on Saturday.